fadden/CiderPress2/FileConv/Generic/ResourceFork-notes.md

 +$10 / 112: reserved
 +$80 / 128: available for application data
 ```
 The resource data usually begins at +$0100.

+The contents of the "reserved" area aren't defined in the reference material, but at least some
+of the area [appears to be used](https://retrocomputing.stackexchange.com/a/30351/56) by AppleShare
+file servers to hold file metadata.

 Each resource is stored sequentially in a list:
 ```
 +$00 / 4: length of resource data that follows
 +$04 / N: resource data